You probably already know the benefits of guest blogging:

 - Going the extra mile (but within reason) – I get it – you want to impress the blog editor by going beyond the blog’s editorial guidelines so your post will be published sooner.
 However, you need to restrain yourself by not going overboard as it might come across the wrong way.
 For example, they want a 750-word post.
 Unless they encourage more words in your post, then go for more!
 However, don’t bloat the content just because you think the editors will be impressed with the word count.
 You need to ensure that quality prevails in your guest post and it can be achieved with just 750 words.

 Lastly, you need to create linkbait content to help you create informative and actionable content that your readers will love to read and link to.
 For more information on how you create this type of content, read this post.

 Next steps (and conclusion)

 You can expand your tiers so you can strengthen the link juice that will fall on your site.
 You need to start writing guest posts from the top tier and work your way down to the bottom.
-If, for some reason, the editor declines your article, then you can adjust the sites in your tiers, just as long as the top tiers have the best DA.
+If for some reason, the editor declines your article, then you can adjust the sites in your tiers, just as long as the top tiers have the best DA.

 Signing up to become a guest author is pretty straightforward.
 Since they have a page where you can sign up, you don’t have to come up with persuasive tactics to get them to accept your content.
-They actually want people like to you write for them.
+They actually want people like you to write for them.
 Of course, make sure that you’re qualified enough to send them a guest post.
-Don’t got way over your head an pitch content if you don’t meet their requirements.
+Don’t get way over your head an pitch content if you don’t meet their requirements.